List of Six Feet Under characters: Arthur Martin

 Arthur Martin, played by Rainn Wilson, is an intern at Fisher & Diaz Funeral Home from March to November 2003, though it was intended to be permanent.
 The eccentric Arthur was orphaned at the age of 5 and was home schooled by his great Aunt Pearl.
-After his aunt died of old age, Arthur went on to college to study music but, after discovering his major wasn't what he had hoped, Arthur attended mortuary school to become a funeral director.
+After his aunt died of old age, Arthur went on to college to study music but, after discovering his major was not what he had hoped, Arthur attended mortuary school to become a funeral director.
 During his senior year, he receives a live-in apprenticeship from the Fishers and Federico.
 Things soon decline after Ruth Fisher starts thinking their budding friendship is becoming physical.
 When she realizes he is not able to relate to her in a sexual, more mature relationship, she stops the relationship and acts coldly to Arthur during his attempts at conversation.
 When Ruth's daughter-in-law Lisa goes missing, she is comforted by George Sibley, who had been attending one of Fisher & Diaz's funerals.
 The two become close and marry after only a few months, to Arthur's discomfort.
 When George moves in, Arthur has a confrontational relationship with him.
 Later, George's estranged son starts sending boxed feces to them, and Ruth assumes it is a jealous Arthur.
 When she confronts Arthur, he becomes offended and leaves.
 After Ruth talks about pressing charges against Arthur, George tells her that it is his son who has been sending the feces.
 Arthur has a brief cameo in episode #5.9 ("Ecotone"), when Ruth imagines herself shooting all of her ex-boyfriends (and eventually her dead husband Nathaniel) with a shotgun to the tune of circus music.